 At what feels like completely the other end of the spectrum, ConvertKit started in 2015, and employs 24 people across 17 countries.

 It might sound like they’re only a baby, but every company was once.
 ConvertKit position themselves as a smart startup, who are aiming to dominate the email marketing efforts of professional bloggers, specifically offering automation focused email marketing service provider.

 There’s not a lot of background information available about ConvertKit.
 Its founder, Nathan Barry, has a blog with some interesting posts about how he built up the business.
 But obviously, you’ll want some third-party info telling you exactly why you should be considering this.

 The ConvertKit website has some information, but I honestly don’t feel like it markets itself very well.
 It repeatedly says it’s for bloggers campaigns, but beyond that, it essentially says: we’re simple to use and different.

-MailChimp’s pay monthly accounts run on a freemium model, so it’s a tiered pricing situation, where the first tier is free.
+MailChimp’s pay monthly accounts run on a freemium model, so it’s a tiered pricing situation, where the first tier is free (free plan).
 The higher tiers offer more features, and the cost to you depends on how many subscribers you want to email with your email marketing tool.

 Let’s use 1,000 subscribers as the base number for looking at pricing.
 If you’re self-employed or are running an SME, that’s probably a good number for a developing business.